-- The yield curve has re-steepened due to Fed rate cuts. - Short-term yields could continue to fall as the Fed lowers rates. - Long-term rates could also remain high or rise further if economic growth remains steady.
+- The yield curve has re-steepened due to Fed rate cuts and steady economic growth. - Short-term yields could continue to fall as the Fed slowly lowers policy rates. - Long-term rates could also remain high or rise further if economic growth remains steady.